SAP-samples/codejam-cap-llm/exercises/11-data-masking-and-anonymization/README.md

 ## Data masking

 Data masking describes the process of making defined sets of data unreadable to a human or machine.
 This process can be achieved via anonymization or pseudoanymization.
-In the following capitlas, you will learn what they are and how they differ.
+In the following sections, you will learn what they are and how they differ.

 ### Anonymization